PaBLoX-CL/casper-with-nav/README.md

 ## Copyright & License

 Copyright (c) 2013-2014 Ghost Foundation - Released under the MIT License.

-Copyright (c) 2014 Pablo Olmos de Aguilera Corradini
+Copyright (c) 2014 Pablo Olmos de Aguilera Corradini.
+MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the